nicholasgriffintn/fosdem-pwa/README.md

 - [ ] Add bookmark status from DB to the event page.
 - [ ] Allow users to search within specific tracks or time slots
-- [ ] Organise bookmarks by day and time, allow for filtering potentially.
+- [ ] Organise bookmarks by day, allow for filtering potentially.
 - [ ] Display events below bookmarked tracks
-- [ ] Potentially add a calendar view of bookmarked events, maybe a calendar export?
+- [ ] Maybe a calendar export?
+Is that too hard?
 - [ ] Make Fosdem PWA a PWA again (this is mostly done but not precaching routes so only works SPA)
-- [ ] Bookmarks are background synced when offline
+- [ ] Bookmarks are background synced when offline (I've not validated this yet)
 - [ ] Guest sign in (potentially)
-- [ ] Configure push notifications, will need a new database table
+- [ ] Configure push notifications, will need a new database table (SW work has been started for this)
 - [ ] Send notifications for bookmarked events (should be configurable)
 - [ ] Add a track progress feature? https://capture.dropbox.com/tmn4M77IN4F7IJUl
 - [ ] Maybe a visual indicator for progress?: https://capture.dropbox.com/YiTleZxrLM539GKc